-6. Focus on the positive by having students keep a gratitude journal.
+9. Focus on the positive by having students keep a gratitude journal

 The brain is incapable of producing anxious thoughts while it is producing positive thoughts stemming from gratitude.
 If you can trigger a positive train of thought, you can sometimes derail the anxiety.
 I knew a teacher who had his fifth graders keep gratitude journals, and every day they would record at least one thing they were thankful for.
 When his students seemed overwhelmed by negativity or mired in anxiety, he’d encourage them to reread their journals.

-7. Remind kids to eat healthy and stay well.
+11. Remind kids to eat healthily and stay well

 For the most part, teachers don’t really have a lot of control over what students eat and how much they sleep, but these things do matter when it comes to managing anxiety.
 Not surprisingly, a healthy diet and plenty of sleep make a difference in how well a student is able to handle situations that could be overwhelming.
-It’s one of the reasons that snack and rest time were an essential part of the day when I was teaching preschool.
-(It probably would have benefited my older students too, even if they might not have admitted it!)
+It’s one of the reasons that snack and rest time are an essential part of the day for preschoolers!

-9. Create a space where kids can express their anxiety.
+13. Create a space where kids can express their anxiety

 For older students, accommodations can make all the difference.
 Many students struggle with performance anxiety, especially when it comes to tests.
 When a student is feeling anxious, their brain simply can’t function as effectively.
 When we can set up our tests and assignments so anxious kids are less stressed, they’ll likely perform better.
 Extended time and cue sheets could help kids who suffer from test anxiety.
 For other accommodations for kids who struggle with anxiety, check out this list from Worry Wise Kids.